Medically reviewed by Drugs.com. Last updated on Jul 7, 2021.

-- Dornase alfa should be used with the eRapid™ nebulizer system or a jet nebulizer that is connected to an air compressor.
+Dornase alfa should be used with the eRapid™ nebulizer system or a jet nebulizer that is connected to an air compressor.
 An air compressor is used with a nebulizer to turn the medicine into a fine spray.
 You will breathe in the spray through your mouth.
+To use:

 - Use the mouthpiece of the nebulizer to breathe in Pulmozyme®.
 Do not use a face mask with the nebulizer because less medicine will get into your lungs.